 Will A Short Stopover Be Enough To Visit Riga?

-Spending a relatively short stopover at the Riga's airport can be daunting, but you won't be disappointed if you chose to explore...
+Spending a relatively short stopover at Riga's airport can be daunting, but you won't be disappointed if you choose to explore th...

-If you take away two hours that I spend going through the passport control and traveling from the airport to the Riga's city centre and back, I only had a bit over one hour left to spend in the city.
+If you take away the two hours that I spent going through passport control and travelling from the airport to Riga's city centre and back, I only had a bit over one hour left to spend in the city.

 Nonetheless, it was enough to jump to the conclusion that Riga is the hidden gem of the Baltics.